celinesoeiro/celinesoeiro/README.md

 ### Bio

-- 👩‍💼 I work at Apegro (technical lead)
+- 👩‍💼 I work at Proxify (Freelancer Senior Frontend Engineer)
 - 👩‍🔬 I study at USP (Master degree in applied computer science)
 - 📚 I’m currently learning everything that I possibly can but my main focus is on web development and neuroscience.
 - 💻 I use in a daily basis: `.tsx`, `.ts`, `.css`, `.py`